uncleshvya/rimworld-mod-12plus/Readme.md

 How to install:
 - download the repository.
-- copy "12plus" folder into "Mods" folder.
+- copy "12plusAfterCore" and "12plusBeforeCore" folders into "Mods" folder.
 - enjoy!
 For best effiency read intructions from mod description.
-- before updating 12plus mod, delete old version.
+- before updating 12plus mod, delete old versions.
 - if necessary, update lore file from RimWorldUniverse folder.
 - if you want cats' race, copy "OrassanLite12plus" folder into "Mods" folder.